WHO WE ARE

 WHY WE HAVE

 After moving to the farm I, Dawn, knew we needed some livestock for our farm.
 (I grew up on a dairy farm) After doing much research I discovered the Nigerian Dwarf goat.
 I contacted several breeders and bought my first two does from Deena Sansone at Kaapio Acres.
 That was the beginning of a wonderful adventure with these wonderful little caprines.
 We love our Nigerian Dwarf goats and enjoy showing the little caprines.
 We added Lamancha dairy goats in the spring of 2012 at the urging of our oldest daughter who wanted a "big:" goat for senior showmanship.
 We began attending shows in 2006 and have loved every minute of it.
-We had a very short but successful show season in 2020.
-We and are looking forward to 2021 Show season.
-We are very active in the 4-H program in Elkhart County here in Indiana.
-Greg and I are 4-H leaders and both of our girls were 10 year 4-H members.
-We feel that the 4-H program is one of the best for building character in young people.
+We had a very successful show season in 2021.
+We and are looking forward to 2022 Show season.